ESTEEM PUBLIC SCHOOL

 Any other Subjects

 Subject Enrichment Activities: These are subject-specific activities aimed at enhancing the understanding and skills of the students.
-These activities are to be carried out throughout the term, however, they should be evaluated at the term-end.
+These activities are to be carried out throughout the term.
+However, they should be evaluated at the end of the term.

 Languages: Aimed at equipping the learners to develop effective listening and speaking skills.
 The language teachers may devise their own methods and parameters for assessment of the languages.

-Mathematics: For the activities in Mathematics, following links in CBSE website may be referred to (click on the hyperlinks given below): Link 1- Classes 3 – 8 (.doc) Link 2- Classes 3 – 6 (.pdf) Link 3- Classes 7 – 8 (.pdf)
+Mathematics: For the activities in Mathematics, the following links on the CBSE website may be referred to (click on the hyperlinks given below):

 Grading Scale for Scholastic Areas (Classes VI-VIII) (School will award grades as per the following grading scale) Grading Scale for Scholastic Areas (Class-IX) (School will award grades as per the following grading scale)